 The first step is to evaluate the effectiveness of diversification strategies in slowing down an attacker.
 Assuming that an attacker will use existing tools to pinpoint the changes in the code, I compared different binary diffing tools and studied different ways in which they can be used to measure the effectiveness of existing diversification strategies.

 I then improved the existing diversification techniques in order to deliver a similar slow-down for the attacker, but with a lower overhead in execution time of the patched program.
 This is done by using the binary diffing tools to compare which code fragments are still matched, and using this information in a feedback loop to iteratively transform only code that is still matched.
-I am currently, next to writing my PhD thesis, working on improving this work.
+I am currently working for the Aspire FP7 project, in which I'll be extending these techniques.

 Protection against side-channel attacks.
 Differences in the execution time of a program can give an attacker additional information on the internal state of a cryptographic algorithm, potentially leading to the compromise of secret information.
 I researched mitigating side-channels on modern x86 processors.
 I worked on a compiler-based toolflow to apply if-conversion to cryptographical code in order to eliminate control-flow related side-channels.
 Furthermore, using the division instruction as an example of a variable-latency instruction on the x86 architecture, I evaluated different techniques to mitigate data-flow related timing side-channels.